Burgess’ Essence of Anchovies was the first branded sauce to enjoy a nationwide reputation in Britain.

 Essence of Anchovies was still being produced as late as 1999.
 Latterly, its fans had included the celebrity chef Simon Hopkinson.

-Rayner Burgess entered liquidation in 2007.
+Rayner Burgess entered into liquidation in 2007.
 The Burgess brand was acquired by Greencore, a large Irish foods company.
-Burgess pickles and sauces are still sold as of 2016.
+Burgess pickles and sauces continued to be sold as late as 2016.
+Burgess Gravy Browning is still produced for the catering trade and Asian export markets.